 - Stronger MagSafe magnets

 - 6GB of RAM in all models

 Unfortunately, it looks like Apple is planning a price increase for at least the iPhone 14 Pro and iPhone 14 Pro Max.
 According to reliable Apple analyst Ming-Chi Kuo, Apple will increase the price of the iPhone 14 Pro and iPhone 14 Pro Max by around $100 compared to the iPhone 13 lineup.

 This means that the iPhone 14 Pro will start at $1,099 and the iPhone 14 Pro Max will start at $1,199.
 While some were hoping that the company would increase the base storage to help offset the price increase, it does not appear that will be the case.
 We expect iPhone 14 devices to still start with 128GB of storage, just like the iPhone 13.

 Release date: When will iPhone 14 come out?

-What do you think of the iPhone 14 rumors so far?
+What do you think of the iPhone 14 rumors?
 Are you planning to upgrade?
 Let us know down in the comments!